-- Readers of the Skyhold Academy Yearbook series are accustomed to a complete lack of content warnings, owing to the T rating and Sweet Dreams Fuel nature of the stories.
+- Readers of the Skyhold Academy Yearbook series are accustomed to a complete lack of content warnings, owing to the T rating of the stories.
 However, in Disorienuptials, they are advised to "Don't drink anything while reading."
 It's arguably one of the funniest installments in the series and the authors didn't want anyone to choke.

 - The Simpsons Movie:

-- If anyone wants conclusive proof that the MPAA are being paid off, the movie was rated PG-13 for "irreverent humor throughout."
+- The movie was rated PG-13 for "irreverent humor throughout."
 The producers and marketers likely wanted the inclusion of Bart's willie to stay a secret.

 - From the beginning of the DVD: